 People disagree.
 It happens all the time, and it’s hard to know how to deal with disagreements.
 When it comes to family, politics and religion, the “Thanksgiving Rule” is to just not bring the topics up.
 But in an increasingly polarized world, we don’t always have the luxury of avoidance.
 In our personal lives, we need to build bridges over controversial topics.
 Professionally, we are going to encounter differing opinions, and how we deal with them can be a critical juncture in our career trajectory.
 Too often, a controversial topic triggers our “fight or flight” instincts.
-Instead, when entering into a conversation with someone where you know you disagree – perhaps vehemently – with their position, here are some ground rules it is worth explicitly setting at the beginning of the discussion.
+Instead, when entering into a conversation with someone where you know you disagree – perhaps vehemently – with their position.
+At Brand Mirror we offer personal branding coaches in Northern Virginia to help you be more successful.
+Below we’ve gathered some ground rules worth explicitly setting at the beginning of any discussion.

 - Listen to hear